IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 NuVoc links: [`+:`&nbsp;double][nuvoc-double], [`-:`&nbsp;halve][nuvoc-halve].

-Here, the verb is acting on rank 0 &mdash; the individual [atoms][nuvoc-atom] of the input array.
+Here, the verb is acting on rank 0&mdash;the individual [atoms][nuvoc-atom] of the input array.
 Then, the gerund cycles through its elements to apply the given verb to each of those cells.
 This works for any given rank: